 How Do You Protect Concrete Structures?

-It can depend on the type of structure, what it is predominantly used for and the environment that the structure is in, as to what type of protective coating is best or recommended.
+It can depend on the type of structure, what it is predominantly used for and the environment that the structure is in, and what type of protective coating is best or recommended.

 As a general rule, in just about any circumstance, unprotected concrete is rather porous and prone to absorbing all sorts of liquids, along with being prone to substances that can cause concrete to deteriorate, such as carbon dioxide and chlorides.